 3. Plant Young Plants or Seeds

 You can start your salsa garden from young plants, such as those available from Bonnie Plants®, or from seeds.
 Follow the directions on the plant tags or seed packets for planting depth and spacing.
 Young plants will give you a head-start toward harvest time.
 If you're planting seeds, you'll need to allow extra time for them to sprout and develop.
 You might start the seeds indoors to get an early start in the spring.
 Your tomatoes will need support—a cage or wooden stakes are common methods.
-Read our article on how to train tomatoes.

 4. Water and Feed Regularly